learn-with-me/Software-Engineering-Fundamentals/src/machine-learning/index.md

 ### Supervised Learning

+These algorithms learn a function that maps inputs to an output from a set of labeled training data.

 This is like when parents help the kid with their homework.
 They already know the correct answers (because they're the "teacher") and they guide them to learn the right answers.
 In the same way, in supervised learning, we have a robot that is `learning from examples where we already know the right answer`.

 ### Unsupervised Learning

+These algorithms learn fundamental patterns of the data from unlabeled data samples, without specific goal in mind.
+This is a NP-hard problem, and does not scale well with data.
+This issue has made it hard for the research to further much in this area, as compared to supervised learning.

 This is like when kids play with their Lego blocks.
 Nobody tells them what to build, but they start grouping blocks by color or size, and maybe they start building something on their own.
 In unsupervised learning, the robot doesn't have any right answers to learn from.
 Instead, it `tries to find patterns or groups in the data` all by itself.

 ### Reinforcement Learning

+These algorithms try to mimic typically how human's learn, through taking an action and waiting for feedback or reward, for them to decide on the next step.

+Watch documentary of [Google Deepmind Go challenge](https://www.youtube.com/watch?v=1aMt7ulL6EI&ab_channel=GoogleDeepMind) match.
+In game 2, step 32 or 37, the step that the algorithm made was ingenious.
+Find commentaries on that move or read literature around it.
+It's amazing what these algorithms can learn when they're given so much data.

 This is like when you play a video game.
 You try different things, and sometimes you win points, and sometimes you lose points.
 Over time, you learn what actions help you win more points.
 In reinforcement learning, a robot `learns by trying different actions and getting rewards or penalties`.
 It learns to do the things that get it the most rewards.

+### Other areas in research

+* Active learning - early in adoption.
+Also in a place where it allows to sparingly have a human in the loop.
+* Self-supervised learning - Meta's chief scientist is a big proponent of learning from unlabeled data.
+* Transfer learning

 ## Common Algorithms